zio/zio/docs/datatypes/contextual/index.md

 val effect = app.provide(loggingImpl)
 ```

-Most of the time, we don't use `Has` directly to implement our services, instead; we use `ZLyaer` to construct the dependency graph of our application, then we use methods like `ZIO#provideLayer` to propagate dependencies into the environment of our ZIO effect.
+Most of the time, we don't use `Has` directly to implement our services, instead; we use `ZLayer` to construct the dependency graph of our application, then we use methods like `ZIO#provideLayer` to propagate dependencies into the environment of our ZIO effect.

 #### Using `provideLayer` Method